bluleap-ai/.github/profile/README.md

 -->

 Welcome to BluLeap — where embedded systems meet innovation.
 We specialize in low-power firmware, connected hardware, and Edge AI solutions built for scale and efficiency.
-And we are love RUÚT.
+And we are love Rust.

 🚀 What We Do